Vilita310/INFO6150-Assignment/Assignment 5/README.md

 ## What it uses
 - Semantic HTML, CSS and JavaScript.

-## Validation
+## Validation Rules
+- Name ≥ 3 characters
-- Name ≥3 chars, Birth year 1900<y<current year.
+- Birth year >1900 and < current year
-- ZIP only if "in US" checked, 5 digits.
+- ZIP required if "Live in US" checked (5 digits)
-- Password ≥8 chars.
+- Password ≥ 8 characters
-- Pizza: one of three options.
+- Must select one pizza option
+- Displays “Accepted” if valid

 ## Run
 Open `index.html` in a browser.